Russia expels 2 German diplomats over Berlin park assassination | DW | 20.12.2021

 "Today's decision by Russia's Foreign Ministry puts renewed strain on the relationship."

-A court in the German capital last week sentenced a Russian national, Vadim Krasikov, to live in prison over shooting and killing a man in August 2019.
+A court in the German capital last week sentenced a Russian national, Vadim Krasikov, to life in prison over shooting and killing a man in August 2019.

 The 40-year-old victim was an ethnic Chechen of Georgian nationality, who was shot dead at point-blank range in broad daylight in Berlin's Kleiner Tiergarten park.
 The gunman was arrested later that day.